 Locksmith Services for Realtors & Property Management Companies

-Ultimately, if you are a real estate agent or a property management company, you are responsible for safety and security of your building, houses you have for sale, and for the belongings and people inside.
-Traditionally, real estate agents use a lock box so that they can easily have access to the home’s key to show the property to potential buyers.
+Ultimately, if you are a real estate agent or a property management company, you are responsible for the safety and security of your building, houses you have for sale, and for the belongings and people inside.
+Traditionally, real estate agents use a lockbox so that they can easily have access to the home’s key to show the property to potential buyers.
 Once inside, a real estate agent is showing off more than just the house.
 The potential buyers also have access to the layout of your home and notice where any valuables are placed inside.
-If these potential buyers are really after more than buying a home, they now have all of the information needed to return later for a burglary.
+If these potential buyers are really after more than buying a home, they now have all of the information needed to return later for burglary.
 Take precautions, as a real estate agent, to ensure you are not giving away too much.
 One step in the right direction is using electronic key code entry systems as opposed to locking up a key on the outside of the door with a combination lock.
-Another helpful tip to pass onto your home buyers is to make sure the first thing they do after buying a new home is having the locks changed or rekeyed.
+Another helpful tip to pass onto your home buyers is to make sure the first thing they do after buying a new home is having the locks changed or locks rekeyed.

 As a property manager of an apartment, condominium, or rental property, you manage more than just the property.
-You have a responsibility of ensuring the safety of your renters as well.
-One of the best steps you can take is to require locks be re-keyed or changed when residents move out of an apartment or complex.
+You have the responsibility of ensuring the safety of your renters as well.
+One of the best steps you can take is to require locks to be re-keyed or changed when residents move out of an apartment or complex.

 Locksmiths are literally able to hold the keys to any property.
-So, when you are searching for a locksmith to frequently do business with in your rekeying, locks changing, or lock box security measures, be sure to choose wisely.
+So, when you are searching for a locksmith to frequently do business within your rekeying, locks changing, or lockbox security measures, be sure to choose wisely.
 First, check with a vendor management system to help recommend the best locksmiths in the area.
 Then, follow these steps to make sure the locksmith you are hiring to keep your building and tenants secure is the best.

 Confirm the address you found online or in a phone listing directory matches the locksmith.
 Some companies list street addresses to give the impression that they are local when they are really out of a national call registry.
 Sometimes, these addresses end up being a vacant lot.

 Call the number listed for the locksmith, and listen closely to how they answer the phone.
 Make sure they give a specific company name that matches the one you intended to call.
-If they answer with a vague phrase such as “Locksmith Services”, be leary.
+If they answer with a vague phrase such as “Locksmith Services”, be leery.

 Make sure the locksmith is insured for any potential damage left behind after their work is complete.
 This would include making sure the individual locksmith is bonded.